Wonsam

 The wonsam is a female ceremonial topcoat in hanbok.
-It was worn by queens, high-ranking court ladies, and royalty during the Joseon dynasty of Korea (1392–1910).
+It originated from China, and it was worn by queens, high-ranking court ladies, and royalty during the Joseon dynasty of Korea (1392–1910).
 It is also called 'daeui' (大衣, big clothing), 'daesu' (大袖, wide sleeves) and 'jangsam' (長衫, long clothing).
 The queen, princess consort, and consort to the first son of the crown prince wore it as a soryebok, a robe for small ceremonies, while wives of high officers and sanggung (court matrons) wore it as daeryebok, a robe for major ceremonies.
 It was also worn by commoners on their wedding ceremony.

 Origins and development

 Origins

-The wonsam is commonly known to have been introduced from China and is believed that the clothing of the Tang dynasty introduced in the Unified Three Kingdom periods of Korea was localized.
+The wonsam originated from China and is believed to be one of the clothing of the Tang dynasty introduced in the Unified Three Kingdom periods of Korea.
 Since then, it has become part of the Korean national customs.

-According to Hong Nayoung, the wonsam is also hypothesized to have originated from another garment called dansam (unlined jacket), which was used in early Joseon and adopted from China.
-The Chinese Ming dynasty bestowed the ceremonial attire and daily clothings to the Joseon queens from the reign of King Munjong to the reign of King Seonjo whenever a new king was enthroned; the bestowed clothing included o (襖), gun (裙), and dansam.
+According to Hong Nayoung, the wonsam is also hypothesized to have originated from another garment called dansam (unlined jacket), which was used in early Joseon and originated from China.
+The Chinese Ming dynasty bestowed the ceremonial attire and daily clothing to the Joseon queens from the reign of King Munjong to the reign of King Seonjo whenever a new king was enthroned; the bestowed clothing included o (襖), gun (裙), and dansam.
 The bestowed dansam was initially worn by the queen as a form of daily clothing and was also referred as wonsam occasionally; later on, the term wonsam became the fixed name for the garment.